 Someone with depression may be haunted by unhappiness or despair for months or even years.
 This can severely affect their day-to-day activities, as well as their mood and outlook towards life.
 It changes the way they think and behave, often for the worse.
 They can become overly critical of themselves and start feeling unloved, guilty, or worthless.

 Depression also causes fatigue, loss of appetite, headaches, and insomnia.
-These symptoms often lead the person to feel overwhelmed by trivial issues that, for the rest of us, seem like minor bumps on the road.
+These symptoms often lead the person to feel overwhelmed by trivial issues that seem like minor bumps on the road for the rest of us.
 It is often this difference in perception that makes them feel isolated from everyone else.
 The lack of social activities, in turn, ends up making them feel even worse.

 - A constant and overwhelming feeling of sadness or hopelessness.